nortikin/sverchok/docs/old/Introduction_to_Geometry.md

 ### basics

-If you've ever created a mesh and geometry programatically then you can skip this section.
+If you've ever created a mesh and geometry programmatically then you can skip this section.
 If you are uncertain what any of the following terms mean then use it as a reference for further study.

 > Vertex, Vector, Index, Edge, Face, Polygon, Normal, Transformation, and Matrix.